Archaeologists Excavate The Site Of A Brutal Massacre That Occurred 1,500 Years Ago In Sweden

 “You don’t find people lying around in houses.
 People don’t do it today, and didn’t do it then.”

-While the Sandby borg village was filled with numerous artifacts such as silver pendants, rings, gold coins, brooches and many other items, the raiders curiously did not take any of these prized possessions with them, leaving archaeologists with the belief that the raiders may not necessarily have invaded the Swedish island merely for the loot.
+While the Sandby borg village was filled with numerous artifacts such as silver pendants, rings, gold coins, brooches, and many other items, the raiders curiously did not take any of these prized possessions with them, leaving archaeologists with the belief that the raiders may not necessarily have invaded the Swedish island merely for the loot.

 It is possible, however, that the band of unknown raiders might have managed to carry off some of the village’s weapons, which may have been used in rituals dedicated to their gods.